ahadjixenofontos/pres-pipeline/PITCHME.md

 <img src="images/pvalue.png" height="200">

 Note:
+From any of these tests, you'll get the celebrated p-values.
 When we talk about inference, we always bump into a discussion of statistical significance.

 We have some intuition as to what that means now that we've done the power exercise.

 +++